sonalikabiswas/ExchangeServiceAPI/README.md

 Features which are not covered but would have added in additional time More Unit test coverage
 Validations for incorrect currency types
 Logging in DB or flat file
 Upgraded to .NET 8
 More error handling
+Configurations to be read from Database